 Interested in making high school grammar resources meaningful?
 Discussing grammar and language with high school students can create memorable lessons.

 In middle school, students learn lots of concepts.
 Students should own grasp of grammatical terms by the end of eighth grade.
-If you follow the Common Core, students in lower grades are to learn about verbals and phrases; in high school, students are to use phrases to “convey specific meanings.”
-But (and this is a huge one), students must actually know the definition of a phrase, be able to identify a phrase, and write a phrase before they can manipulate phrases to “add variety and interest to writing.”
+If you follow the Common Core, classes in lower grades are to learn about verbals and phrases; in high school, classes are to use phrases to “convey specific meanings.”

 Almost all high school students need a review in various ways.
 (I typically give a grammar diagnostic so that I’m not repeating concepts they already know.)
 Secondly, the age groups differ in their approach to learning.
 Even if you teach the concept to middle schoolers, your resources for high schoolers will need a different presentation.